-- Cloud-based, enterprise-grade platform and end-to-end application suite.
-We deliver a cloud-based enterprise-grade platform and applications suite with multi-channel capabilities that allows our clients to manage their entire contact center operation.
-Our highly scalable, secure and multi-tenant architecture enables us to serve large, distributed enterprises with complex contact center requirements, as well as smaller organizations, all from a single cloud platform. - Rapid deployment of our comprehensive solution.
-Our solution enables our clients to quickly deploy and provision agent seats in any geographic location with only a computer, headset and broadband internet connection, and rapidly adjust the number of contact center agent seats in response to changing business requirements.
-Our clients always have the latest version of our software, deployed seamlessly through the cloud, and can easily integrate our solution with adjacent enterprise applications using our pre-built integrations.
-As a result, our clients' contact centers become fully operational more quickly than legacy on-premise contact center systems. - Proven, repeatable and scalable go-to-market model.
+- Proven, repeatable and scalable go-to-market model.
 We engage with our clients through a highly scalable and metrics-driven sales and marketing organization that effectively identifies, qualifies and closes sales opportunities.
 The deep domain expertise of our field sales team is instrumental in selling to larger opportunities, and our highly efficient telesales model enables us to cost-effectively identify, qualify and close a high volume of smaller opportunities.
 Our ecosystem of technology and system integrator partners increases awareness of our solution and helps generate new sales opportunities.
 We believe our go-to-market model gives us an efficient and effective means of targeting organizations of all sizes. - Established market presence and a large, diverse client base.
 We have a large, diverse client base of over 2,000 organizations across multiple industries.
 We believe our clients view us as a key strategic solutions provider.
 The performance, reliability, ease-of-use and comprehensive nature of our solution has resulted in high client satisfaction and retention. - Extensive partner ecosystem.
-We have cultivated a robust ecosystem of partners including a variety of leading CRM software vendors such as Salesforce.com Inc., Oracle Corporation, Microsoft Corporation, Zendesk and NetSuite Inc.; system integrators such as Bluewolf, Inc.; Deloitte Consulting LLP and PwC LLP; analytics, workforce management and performance management software vendors such as NICE Systems, Inc. and Authority Software; telephony providers such as AT&T Inc. and Verizon Communications Inc.; and cloud private branch exchange ("PBX") phone systems vendors such as RingCentral.
-We believe this ecosystem has enabled us to increase our brand awareness and enhance the functionality and value of our solution for our clients.

-• Focus on innovation and thought leadership.
+We have cultivated a robust ecosystem of partners including a variety of leading CRM software vendors such as Salesforce, Oracle, Microsoft, Zendesk and NetSuite; system integrators such as Bluewolf, Inc.; Deloitte Consulting LLP and PwC LLP; analytics, workforce management and performance management software vendors such as NICE Systems, Inc. and Authority Software; telephony providers such as AT&T Inc., Verizon Communications Inc. and Level3; and cloud private branch exchange ("PBX") phone systems vendors.
+We believe this ecosystem has enabled us to increase our brand awareness and enhance the functionality and value of our solution for our clients. - Focus on innovation and thought leadership.
 Since our inception, we have been an innovator of cloud contact center software.
 Our investment in research and development has driven our growth and enabled us to deliver a cloud contact center software solution with the features and functionality to power the most complex contact centers.
 Our extensive domain expertise enables us to enhance our solution and serves as a critical competitive differentiator.
 We strive to be a thought leader in our industry, identifying and developing cloud capabilities to transform traditional contact center operations into customer engagement centers of excellence.